anmolarora1711/nodejs-authentication/README.md

 npm install
 ```

-- Add all the constants' values used in this app in a file named '.env'
+- Add all the constants' values used in this app in a file named '.env' and place that file in root folder

 - Build and run the project
 ```